Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 \subsubsection{Authors and Tweets}

 In this study, we use PSM to balance the samples between treatment and control groups based on the characteristics from the author profile and tweet content.
 However, it is important to note that the differences in the samples across different time periods may be not fully balanced.
 We further consider the potential influence of unbalanced factors during different time intervals.
-Based on matched F-CRH and F-NCRH groups, we further match tweets posted before (during $\mathit{Pre1}$) and after (during $\mathit{VisUS}$) the Community Notes was expanded to the US.
+Based on matched F-CRH and F-NCRH groups, we further match tweets posted before (during $\mathit{Pre1}$) and after (during $\mathit{VisUS}$) the expansion of Community Notes feature to the \US on October 6, 2022 \cite{twitter_helpful_2022}.
 1,214 out of 5,028 (24.1\%) tweets are omitted, and the mean bias of the variables is 0.017.
-Similarly, we match tweets posted before (during $\mathit{VisUS}$) and after (during $\mathit{VisWorld}$) the Community Notes was expanded to the whole world.
+Similarly, we match tweets posted before (during $\mathit{VisUS}$) and after (during $\mathit{VisWorld}$) the expansion of Community Notes feature to the whole world.
 5,836 out of 11,842 (49.3\%) tweets are omitted, and the mean bias of the variables is 0.014.
-We do the same regression analysis as presented in Table \ref{tab:mis_all_did_ext} using newly matched tweets, and the results remain consistent and stable (Table \ref{tab:mis_all_did_ext_matched}).
+We do the same regression analysis as presented in Table \ref{tab:mis_all_did_ext} in the Appendix using the newly matched tweets, and the results remain consistent and stable (see Appendix, Table \ref{tab:mis_all_did_ext_matched}).

 Although we mitigate the differences in author profiles among different groups in terms of account age, verified status, follower count, and following count, there are still some unobserved factors that are associated with authors and can affect engagement with online information.
 To control the unobserved factors related to the authors, we only consider the tweets posted by the same users over different time periods.
-Additionally, we also need to consider the change in the engagement of content on the platform level to analyze whether the engagement with tweets with notes (included in the Community Notes) is different from those without notes (out of Community Notes).
+Additionally, we also need to consider the change in the engagement with content at the platform level to analyze whether the engagement with tweets with notes (included in the Community Notes) is different from those without notes (out of Community Notes).